SKY55LU/paper-to-patent-cn/README.md

 - Every technical feature should be traceable to the paper, user-provided notes, or the source fact matrix.
 - Any unsupported but useful content belongs in `gaps`, not in the formal application body.
 - The generated DOCX must contain no embedded image media unless the workflow is intentionally changed.

-## Privacy and Disclosure Warning

-Patent drafts often contain unpublished technical disclosure.
-Before committing or sharing, check that you are not publishing:

-- original papers that are not meant to be public;
-- unpublished invention disclosures;
-- generated patent drafts containing confidential claims;
-- PDFs, DOCX files, figures, screenshots, or extracted text;
-- personal names, phone numbers, email addresses, ID numbers, local paths, API keys, tokens, or institution-specific templates.

-Use the included `.gitignore` as a baseline, but review every commit manually.

 ## Dependencies